Prospects of discovering sub-solar primordial black holes using the stochastic gravitational wave background from third-generation detectors: Fisher forecast

-The negative log-likelihood $\mathcal{L} (\hat \Omega_{gw}| \mathbf{\Theta})$ is
+The negative log-likelihood $\mathcal{L} (\hat \Omega_{gw}| \mathbf{\Theta})$ is \citep{Allen:1996vm,Allen:1997ad}

-where observation time is denoted by $T_{obs}$, the summation over the indices (I, J) captures the combinations of different pairs of gravitational wave detector, the theoretical power spectrum of the SGWB for the parameters $\{\mathbf{\Theta}\}$ is shown by $\Omega_{gw} (f, \{\mathbf{\Theta}\})$, the detector noise power spectrum for detector $I$ (or $J$) is shown by $S_{n_I}(f)$ (or $S_{n_J}(f)$), and the normalised overlap reduction function is denoted by $\gamma_{IJ}$.
-The overlap reduction function depends on the position and orientation of the detectors \cite{PhysRevD.46.5250, PhysRevD.48.2389, Allen:1997ad}.
-For the third generation detectors, we consider the current sites of the GW detectors \cite{TheLIGOScientific:2014jea}.
+where observation time is denoted by $T_{obs}$, the summation over the indices (I, J) captures the combinations of different pairs of gravitational wave detector, the theoretical power spectrum of the SGWB for the parameters $\{\mathbf{\Theta}\}$ is shown by $\Omega_{gw} (f, \{\mathbf{\Theta}\})$ , which includes the contribution from both astrophysical and primordial sources.
+The detector noise power spectrum for detector $I$ (or $J$) is shown by $S_{n_I}(f)$ (or $S_{n_J}(f)$), and the normalised overlap reduction function is denoted by $\gamma_{IJ}$.
+The overlap reduction function depends on the position and orientation of the detectors \citep{PhysRevD.46.5250, PhysRevD.48.2389, Allen:1997ad}.
+For the third generation detectors, we consider the current sites of the GW detectors \citep{TheLIGOScientific:2014jea} for two Cosmic Explorer detectors and one Einstein telescope.